aspose-ocr/Aspose.OCR-Documentation/python/getting-started/system-requirements/_index.md

 - environment
 - Python
 - .NET
+- Windows
+- macOS
+- Linux
+- Unix
 ---

-Aspose.OCR for Python via .NET works under Python version 3.6 or later.
+Aspose.OCR for Python via .NET works under Python version **3.6** or later.
+The library is cross-platform - you can run your code unchanged on any of the following **64-bit** operating systems:

 ## Microsoft Windows

-x64 versions of the following operating systems:

 ### Desktop